 Every day, people have less and less time to read what your author website is about.
 Count yourself lucky if a visitor stays on your site for five or more seconds.

-Basically, you want visitors to immediately understand what your website is about, and you want them to be able to quickly find what they’re looking for.
+Basically, you want visitors to quickly understand what your website is about and quickly find what they’re looking for.

 Does he want to visit your resources page?
 Does she want to visit your testimonials page?
 Does he want to visit your books page?